Sweet Home Alabama: Background and recording

+The basic track was recorded with guide lead vocals, Ed King's lead guitar, Leon Wilkeson's bass, and Bob Burns' drums.
+The final lead vocals from Van Zant, along with Rossington and Collins' rhythm guitars and Powell's piano were added later.

 "Sweet Home Alabama" was a major chart hit for a band whose previous singles had "lazily sauntered out into release with no particular intent."
 The hit led to two television rock show offers that the band declined.
 In addition to the original appearance on Second Helping, the song has appeared on numerous Lynyrd Skynyrd compilations and live albums.

 Record World called it the group's "most commercial single entry so far."